longhorn/website/content/docs/0.8.1/snapshots-and-backups/backup-and-restore/create-a-backup.md

 **Result:** The backup is created.
 To see it, click **Backup** in the top navigation bar.

-For information on how to restore a volume from a snapshot, refer to [this page.](../restore-from-a-backup)
+For information on how to restore a volume from a backup, refer to [this page.](../restore-from-a-backup)